 After three years at the Stoke on Trent College of Art, Alan's promising talents were recognised, when at 18, he was accepted by the Royal College of Art, London.
 Returning to his native Cheshire after three years, he taught at a secondary school before accepting a lectureship at South Cheshire Central College of Art, Crewe where he remained for six years.
 After a series of one man exhibitions he retired from teaching at the age of 29 and went to California where he won three prizes for his paintings and thus started on his career as a professional artist.

 In 1972 Alan moved to York and opened his own gallery in Micklegate which was used as a base for travelling around the country adding new subjects to his portfolio.
-After many years of living and working in the city of York, Alan relocated to Scarborough in 1988, opening a new gallery on North Marine Road, giving him access to the East Coast.
+After many years of living and working in the city of York, Alan relocated to Scarborough, where he opened a new gallery on North Marine Road in 1988.

 After the tragedy Alan wrote an account of his experience in the format of a diary describing the first 100 days of a father’s mourning.
 Titled 'The Bridge' its proceeds benefit the Richard & Caroline Art Fund.

 If you have purchased an artwork displayed below and would prefer the listing to be permanently removed, please feel free to contact us by email or telephone.